yvlawy/Etagair-Configurator-API/README.md

     return;
   }

-  // the database is created or reused and opened, ready to the execution Console.WriteLine("Db initialized with success.");
+  // the database is created or reused and opened, it is ready to the execution Console.WriteLine("Db initialized with success.");
 ```